Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

 The performance gap among decoupled methods can be largely attributed to differences in supervision and reward design.
 Both Seg-Zero and VisionReasoner rely on pseudo instance-level box–point supervision, which is unavailable in EarthReason.
 To reproduce these methods, we derived one bounding box and two points from each semantic-level mask for Seg-Zero, and applied DBSCAN to decompose masks into sub-instances before generating box–point pairs for VisionReasoner.
-However, both strategies inevitably introduce noisy geometric supervision due to the lack of true instance annotations, leading to degraded performance.
+However, both strategies inevitably introduce noisy geometric supervision due to the lack of true instance annotations, forcing the LVLM to mimic heuristic labels rather than optimizing for segmentation fidelity, leading to degraded performance.
+Notably, Seg-Zero exhibits severe cIoU instability ($\pm 3.50$ on the test set), as encompassing disjoint targets within a single global box triggers inconsistent background over-segmentation driven by minor variations in point placement.
 RemoteReasoner extends this idea to remote sensing by converting masks into boxes through a mask-to-box procedure and adopting a composite reward that balances bounding box IoU, count, and format validity.
 This design alleviates annotation noise and aligns policy learning with object separation and structural correctness, explaining its superior performance relative to our Seg-Zero and VisionReasoner reproductions.

+Crucially, the pseudo ground-truth baselines in Table~\ref{tab:earthreason_results} expose a fundamental limitation of the pseudo-supervision paradigm.
+While the SAM2 executor demonstrates a theoretical ceiling exceeding 80\% cIoU, the supervised counterparts (Seg-Zero and VisionReasoner) lag behind by nearly 20 points, revealing that the bottleneck lies in prompt quality rather than segmentation capacity.
+This execution gap arises because these methods tether optimization to heuristic labels rather than the ultimate segmentation goal.
+In the context of RS imagery, where targets exhibit complex or ambiguous morphologies, such rigid geometric constraints often serve as suboptimal proxies for the ideal prompt.
+Consequently, the policy is penalized for deviating from these heuristics even if doing so would trigger superior mask generation, creating a misalignment between the proxy reward (fitting the pseudo ground-truth) and the true objective (accurate segmentation).

 In contrast, Think2Seg-RS eliminates the need for any pseudo instance supervision.
 The LVLM is optimized directly through mask-level reinforcement using only the final segmentation quality as feedback.
 This mask-only optimization avoids the bias introduced by synthetic boxes and points and allows the model to explore a wider range of prompting strategies.
 Consequently, Think2Seg-RS achieves higher scene-level completeness and more accurate boundary delineation, as reflected in its substantial cIoU improvement.